 You can get attachable wrist rests for mousepads, RGB illuminated mouse pads, and even wireless charging mousepads that will keep your wireless mouse going.

-The Best Gaming Mouse Mats In 2021
+Best Gaming Mouse Pad In 2021 – Cloth, Hard & RGB Selections

 Infinite power for compatible mouse

 The Logitech G Powerplay is one of the most advanced mouse pads we have seen.
 There are alternative charging solutions out there at the moment but there are none as sophisticated as the Powerplay.